 dnata first combined air services provider to receive IEnvA

-IATA Environmental Assessment (IEnvA) is a certification programme developed to independently assess the commitment of aviation stakeholders to continuously improve their environmental and sustainability performance.

-dnata has become the first combined air services provider to receive the environmental management certification from the International Air Transport Association (IATA) as a recognition of its commitment to sustainability across its diverse portfolio of businesses in the United Arab Emirates (UAE).
+dnata has become the first combined air services provider to receive the environmental management certification from IATA as a recognition of its commitment to sustainability across its diverse portfolio of businesses in the UAE.

 IATA Environmental Assessment (IEnvA) is a certification programme developed to independently assess the commitment of aviation stakeholders such as airlines, airports, cargo handling facilities, freight forwarders, and ramp handlers, to continuously improve their environmental and sustainability performance.